Best practice for printing live FedEx shipping labels using the Shopify Ship, Rate and Track for FedEx

 Here is the sample FedEx label for two orders.

-You may lose money if the shipping labels are printed without configuring the Shopify FedEx App correctly.
+You may lose money if the shipping labels are printed without configuring the Shopify Ship, Rate and Track for FedEx correctly.
 So, we have created this guide to ensure you take proper care and perform the required steps in order to avoid being overcharged for shipping and not lose money in the process.

 Shopify merchants using the PluginHive Shopify FedEx app can reach out to us for any additional help.